AlfonsoG-dev/miExcel/README.md

 >- Mini excel proyect base on [tsoding-miniExcel](https://www.youtube.com/watch?v=HCAgvKQDJng)
 >- Attemp to replicate the proyect in java
->- only works with 2 columns for the data and 1 for the operations
+>>- for now only work with the same operator in the line
->>- the operations can only be 1 between 2 rows of the columns
+>>- and can compute operations with 2 or more columns

 ### Example
 >- with numbers